WeihuaGu/temuxapi2youserver/README.md

 ### configure
 #### password
-- in key.js,input you pubkey
+- in key.js,input you pubkey or you can gen you pubkey `node genkeypair`
 #### post url
 - in send.js configure apiurl or export sendtermuxapiurl